From Magic State Distillation to Dynamical Systems: Mapping to dynamical System

 As an initial exploration of our mapping, we simulated the MSD protocols based on the $[[5, 1, 3]]$ code \cite{bravyiUniversalQuantumComputation2005}, $[[7, 1, 3]]$ Steane code \cite{reichardtQuantumUniversalityMagic2005}, the $[[14, 2, 2]]$ tri-orthogonal code \cite{bravyiMagicstateDistillationLow2012} and $[[15, 1, 3]]$ quantum Reed-Muller code \cite{bravyiUniversalQuantumComputation2005} in Fig. \ref{fig:ideal_flow}.
 We derive the analytical description of the dynamical system for the given MSD protocols using Eqs. \ref{eq:p_suc_poly}, \ref{eq:T_x_poly}, \ref{eq:T_y_poly}, and \ref{eq:T_z_poly}.
 Additionally, we analyze the reduced dynamical system by constraining $z=0$, as outlined in Prop. \ref{th: z=0}.
 The analytical description of the dynamical system for the specific codes can be found in Appendix \ref{app: analytical_descption}.
 Importantly, although all these MSD protocols can distill into the $\ket{T}$ states, only the $[[14, 2, 2]]$ and $[[15, 1, 3]]$ admit transversal implementation of the $T$ gates.
 The order of error suppression for both $[[5, 1, 3]]$ and $[[7, 1, 3]]$ is just linear.

 In Fig. \ref{fig:ideal_flow}(a), we plot the flow diagram of the dynamical system on the $x$-$y$ cross section of Bloch sphere for $z=0$.
 This allows us to instantly visualize all fixed points and dynamics of the MSD protocols.
 We also plotted the output error rate versus input error rate for input state under depolarizing noise in Fig. \ref{fig:ideal_flow}(b), which matches the numerical result from the previous work \cite{bravyiUniversalQuantumComputation2005,reichardtQuantumUniversalityMagic2005}.
+Actually, we can show the recursive error relation can be obtained from the analytical description of our dynamical systems as presented in Appendix \ref{app: analytical_descption}.
 Surprisingly, we found out that both the $[[15, 1, 3]]$ codes and $[[14, 2, 2]]$ codes admit $\ket{\pi/8}$ as well as the $\ket{3\pi/8}$ as their fixed points, and $[[15, 1, 3]]$ codes can distill into these magic states by choosing the input states exactly as the depolarized magic states (on the purple dashed line).
 However, the distillation dynamics is unstable and any perturbation will lead a different output states asymptotically, and the convergence rate is linear.
 Besides, the Steane codes distilling the $\ket{T}$ states is also unstable and fragile to perturbation.
 However, this might be circumvent by Hadamard twirling \cite{bravyiUniversalQuantumComputation2005, reichardtQuantumUniversalityMagic2005}, which allows us to engineer the input state to the form of depolarized $\ket{T}$ states on the yellow dashed line.
 We also find $[[5, 1, 3]]$ code can distill into the $\ket{T}$ state, although it is proposed to distill the magic state $\rho_F = (I+(X+Y+Z)/\sqrt{3})/2$.

-Within this dynamical system, we can also obtain the asymptotic convergence rate as well as the prefactor.
+Within the framework of dynamical system, we can also obtain the asymptotic convergence rate as well as the prefactor.
 For instance, we can calculate the Jacobian matrix for the Steane code at $x=y=1/\sqrt{2}$ based on the analytical form of the system (Appendix \ref{app: analytical_descption}),

 $J_*$ has two eigenvalues: $7/9$ for eigenvector $ ^T$ and $7/3$ for eigenvector $ ^T$.
 This first (radial) eigenvalue matches the prefactor for linear convergence in \cite{reichardtQuantumUniversalityMagic2005}, which shows that the convergence for Steane code is $\epsilon' = \frac{7}{9}\epsilon$ for input state suffering depolarizing noise.
 The other value is larger than 1, which denotes that the fixed point is not stable along the tangent direction.